Generating Large-Scale Trajectories Efficiently using Double Descriptions of Polynomials

-Due to the seeming inflexibility in raw polynomial splines, other methods describe trajectories via control points of Bernstein basis or B-Spline basis \cite{Preiss2017trajectorySCN,Gao2018OnlineSTG,Zhou2019RobustFAF}.
-The safety constraints and dynamic limits can be easily enforced using its convex hull property.
-Tordesillas et al.~\cite{Tordesillas2019Faster} utilize this property and optimize the interval allocation.
-A Mixed Integer Quadratic Programming (MIQP) is formulated to allocate each trajectory piece into a convex region.
-However, the property can be conservative since the temporal profile of the trajectory is limited by its geometrical profile.
-To handle the problem, Gao et al.~\cite{Gao2020TeachRepeatReplanAC} propose a convex formulation to improve the dynamic performance of the already-known geometrical curve.
+Due to the seeming inflexibility in raw polynomial splines, other methods describe trajectories via control points of B-Splines and B\'ezier curves \cite{Preiss2017trajectorySCN,Gao2018OnlineSTG,Zhou2019RobustFAF}.
+The safety constraints and dynamic limits can be easily enforced via the convex hull property.
+Tordesillas et al.~\cite{Tordesillas2019Faster} utilize the property and optimize the interval allocation.
+A Mixed Integer Quadratic Programming (MIQP) is formulated to assign each trajectory piece into a convex region.
+However, the property can be conservative since the temporal profile of the trajectory is limited by the geometrical profile.
+To handle the issue, Gao et al.~\cite{Gao2020TeachRepeatReplanAC} propose a convex formulation to improve the dynamic performance of an already-known geometrical curve.